-- 2. Subsection (a) provides the transferee with a right to execution of the certificate of title upon sale of the vessel.
-Subsection (b) provides that execution of the certificate of title constitutes a transfer of ownership.
-After execution of the certificate of title the transferor is no longer the vessel owner, e.g., for purposes of financial responsibility laws. - 3.
+- 2. Subsection (a) requires the signature on the certificate of title of only the owner whose ownership interest is being transferred.
+A state that wishes to require the signature of all owners indicated in the files of the office may do so by regulation. - 3.
 This act is supplemented by otherwise applicable law, for example the law of agency.
-See Section 3.
+See Section 4.
 Therefore the obligations and rights recognized in this section can be exercised by authorized representatives of the transferor and transferee. - 4.
 Subsection (c) makes clear that a transfer of ownership is effective between the parties thereto even if the transferor does not fulfill its duty to facilitate the creation of a new certificate of title identifying the transferee as an owner and even if no application for a new certificate of title is delivered to the office.
 This is consistent with the fact that a certificate of title is prima facie evidence, but not conclusive evidence, of ownership.
-See Section 12.
+See Section 13.
 A transfer effective between the parties would also be effective between and binding on their successors.

 Subsection (c) also clarifies that a transfer of ownership of a vessel, even though effective between the parties, may not be effective against third parties claiming an interest in the vessel if the certificate of title continues to identify the transferor as owner.
-See Sections 22 or 23, e.g., with respect to the rights of a good faith purchaser for value or a buyer in ordinary course of business.
+See Sections 23 or 24, e.g., with respect to the rights of a good faith purchaser for value or a buyer in ordinary course of business.